Your Ultimate Guide on Digital Death (and How to Handle It)

-Don’t assume the same for the people you’ve chosen as heirs and executors – they may not be on the same level as you, and technology may not be one of their strengths.
+Don’t assume the same for the people you’ve chosen as heirs and executors.
+They may not be on the same level as you, especially if technology may not be one of their strengths.

-In order to adequately prepare your trusted family and friends, you’ll need to make a guide.
+You’ll need to make a guide in order to adequately prepare your trusted family and friends.

-The guide should be straightforward, explaining how everything is set up in a simple way – without too much technical talk.
-The steps should be clear and the necessary info should be readily available – if not, you should give clear directions on where to find it, along with any additional details for easy access.
+The guide should be straightforward with simple explanations of your setup.
+There’s no need for difficult technical language.
+The steps should be clear and the necessary info should be readily available.
+If not, you should give clear directions on where to find it, along with any additional details for easy access.

 If you’re trusting different people with different parts of your digital identity, consider making separate personalized guides.

 For example, if you know that your spouse is very handy with computers, you can be a bit more specific in your explanations.
-Still, try to present the information in a concise manner – you don’t want to add to the stress with hectic, back-and-forth instructions.
+Still, try to present the information in a concise manner.

 Just to be sure, make several copies of the guide/guides.
 Keep all of them in the same place – preferably with other documents relevant to your digital death.

 A word of advice: try to avoid storing these documents at home.
 Even if you have a safe and are extra careful, there’s always the risk of a break-in.
-If possible, opt for a deposit box in a bank or look into secure cloud services for online storage.
+If possible, opt for a deposit box in a bank or a secure cloud service for online storage.

 4. Say Your Digital Farewells

-You’ve done some serious work – from organizing your digital assets and updating your passwords list to writing your will and leaving instructions to your loved ones.
+You’ve done some serious work – organizing your digital assets, updating your passwords list, writing your will, and leaving instructions to your loved ones.

 Congratulations!
 You are now prepared for your digital death.
 But there’s one more thing you can do.

-As the world rapidly shifts to the digital plane, more and more acquaintances and friendships are formed.
+As the world rapidly shifts to the digital plane, our network of friends and acquaintances expands.
 Just like in the real world, these relationships can turn into something meaningful – and it hurts when they’re taken away.
 Digital mourning over the loss of someone special is every bit as sad and painful, but it also provides solace to the living.

 This is why, over the years, many apps and services have been created that allow you to pre-record a farewell message that’s played when your time finally comes.
 Some of them even give you the option of sending greetings and well-wishes on special occasions.